-School-based physical therapists evaluate and facilitate the development of functional gross motor movement skills so that students can access and participate in the educational environment and benefit from their education.
-The physical therapist is responsible for evaluations and participating in team decisions about eligibility and intervention.
-Physical therapy (PT) interventions are designed to enable the student to move throughout the school environment, participate in classroom activities, maintain and change positions in the classroom, and use stairs, restrooms, the cafeteria and other school facilities.
+School-based physical therapists evaluate and facilitate the development of functional gross motor coordination and movement skills so that students can access and participate in the educational environment and benefit from their education.
+The physical therapist is responsible for evaluations and intervention and participating in team decisions about eligibility and post-secondary transition planning.
+Physical therapy (PT) interventions are designed to enable the student to move throughout the educational environment, participate in academic and non-academic activities, and maintain and change positions across all educational environments.